PragmaticFlow/NBomber.Docs/docs/plugins/Converters/har.md

 ---
-id: overview
+id: har
-title: Overview
+title: HAR
-sidebar_position: 1
+sidebar_position: 2
 hide_title: true
 ---

 import NetworkTab from './img/network-tab.png';
+import HarExecuted from './img/har-executed.png';

-# NBomber Converter
+# HAR

 ## Overview

-The NBomber Converter is a .NET tool that creates a NBomber scenario file from the HTTP requests found in a HAR file.
-It serves as an alternative to the Browser recorder.

-## Installation
-The NBomber Converter is available as a NuGet package, which can be installed using the following command.
-    ```bash
-    nuget install NBomber.Converter.Tool
-    ```
+The HAR (HTTP Archive) file format is a JSON-structured file that contains detailed network traffic data about a browser's interactions with the server serving content for a webpage.
+This archived log can be used by a web browser to export comprehensive performance data regarding the web pages it loads.

 ## Prepare the HAR File
     Below are the essential steps to follow for recording HAR in Chrome: